A Region-based Randers Geodesic Approach for Image Segmentation: Region-based Randers Geodesic Formalism

-\begin{remark} \labelx{rem:minimization} The wellposedness of variational image segmentation methods is for a large part founded on two celebrated existence results, for the original piecewise smooth Mumford-Shah model~\citep{mumford1989optimal} and its piecewise constant approximation models~\citep{zhu1996region,cohen1997avoiding,chan2001active}, see~\citep{morel2012variational} for their proofs.
+\begin{remark}[Existence of global minimizers for image segmentation functionnals] \labelx{rem:minimization} The mathematical well-posedness of variational image segmentation methods is for a large part founded on two celebrated results establishing the existence of minimizers to the piecewise smooth Mumford-Shah model~\citep{mumford1989optimal}, and to the piecewise constant approximation models~\citep{zhu1996region,cohen1997avoiding,chan2001active}, see~\citep{morel2012variational} for a proof.
 These works also encompass the more difficult problem of multi-region segmentation, and describe their triple point junctions.
-On the other hand, these results limit their scope to only two specific types of region-based homogeneity penalty terms $\Psi$, related to either piecewise smooth approximation, or piecewise constant approximation with a gradient squared penalization.
-The authors are not aware of a theory sufficiently general to accommodate the various non-linear and non-local region terms typically found in applications such as \citep{cremers2007review,jung2012nonlocal,michailovich2007image} based on e.g. their regularity properties.
+On the other hand, these results limit their scope to only two specific types of region-based homogeneity penalty terms $\Psi$, related to either piecewise smooth approximation, or to piecewise constant approximation with a gradient squared penalization.
+The authors are not aware of a theory sufficiently general to accommodate the various non-linear and non-local region terms typically found in applications such as \citep{cremers2007review,jung2012nonlocal,michailovich2007image,bresson2008non}, based on e.g.\ their regularity properties.
 Nevertheless, the existence of the minimizers for these variants is generally regarded as a consequence of the two fundamental cases treated.
-Finally, let us also mention the existence results in the context of fuzzy~\citep{li2010variational}, or convex~\citep{chambolle2012convex}, relaxations of the segmentation problem. \end{remark}
+Finally, let us also mention that the existence of minimizers is established for the fuzzy~\citep{li2010variational} and convex~\citep{chambolle2012convex,chan2006algorithms} relaxations of the segmentation problem. \end{remark}